priest-ctfx/en_learning/aws.md

 > ## 29 machine learing(ML) model by using 600 TB compressed data
 > * AWS Snowball Edge Storage Optimized device
+> * 看到BULK INSERT 不要选！！！
 ----------

 > ## 30 two separate business units. share documents with each other.
 S3 buckets have millions of objects. security audit identified that all documents must be stoered with encryption. wants to implement server-side S3 encryption keys(SSE-S3)
 > * Turn on SSE-S3 on both.
-User S3 Batch Operations to encrypt
+Use S3 Batch Operations to copy and encrypt
 ----------

 > ## 31 allow employees to work remotely from their homes. using VPN.